 One of the easiest mistakes to make if you give business presentations regularly is to recycle the same slides, especially if they are nothing but large blocks of text and bullet points.
 Your presentation slides shouldn’t play like a broken record; they should change depending on the audience you’re presenting to.
 Moreover, if you’re going to monotonously read bullets from the same PowerPoint over and over again, you might as well just send it over to the prospect… There’s no need to show up, because anyone can read from a deck.

-To read the full article, please visit Marketing Profs.
+To read the entire article, please visit Marketing Profs.